sagar55/MovieRating/README.md

 Python code getting IMDB rating for list of all movie present in a folder on desktop & save these rating in a file.
+Output file will be saved in movie folder.